saied2035/Recipe-app/README.md

 # Recipe App

-> An app allows users to buy and sell recipes online with food and incredients.
+> An app allows users to buy and sell recipes online with food and ingredients.

 ## Run the project